codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 allowEmptyInserts()
 -------------------

+.. versionadded:: 4.3.0

-Since v4.3.0, you can use ``allowEmptyInserts()`` method to insert empty data.
+You can use ``allowEmptyInserts()`` method to insert empty data.
 The Model throws an exception when you try to insert empty data by default.
 But if you call this method, the check will no longer be performed.

 .. literalinclude:: model/056.php